qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 Test failed: account is closed
 ```

 Did the test fail because the account was closed, or was the account expected to be closed and the test failed because it wasn’t?
-A better failure message clearly distin‐ guishes the expected from the actual state and gives more context about the result:
+A better failure message clearly distinguishes the expected from the actual state and gives more context about the result:
 ```
 Expected an account in state CLOSED, but got account:
 <{name: "my-account", state: "OPEN"}